Theme 2026: New Tales of China’s Silk Road

 Diocesan Boys’ School Secondary Mr. Jonathan Cheung

-Diocesan Girls’ School Secondary Ms S Yap
+Diocesan Girls’ School Secondary Mr. Richard Taylor

-Diocesan Girls’ School Secondary Ms. Olivia Ho
+Diocesan Girls’ School Secondary Ms. Grace Yau

 Discovery Mind Primary School Primary Mrs Smita Chettri